sharondrinkwaard/battleship-game/README.md

 - [Github](https://github.com/ciaraosull/project-3-mastermind) - I used the structure of this Readme file of a fellow student for my own ReadMe file.

 - [Google Translate](translate.google.com) - This website was very useful for translating from Dutch to English.

+- [Lucid Chart](https://www.lucidchart.com/) - To lay out the flow of the game.

 Credits and big thanks to my mentor Daisy, tutor support and the channels and students on Slack.